wen-l-liu/HotSpot/README.md

 11. As a User, I can see notifications when completing actions so that I know my action was successful.
 12. As a User, I can see and write reviews so that I can give feedback and help others choose.
 13. As a User, I can use a chatbot to get help on issues.
+14. As a User, I can access blog to find articles related to spicy sauce.
+15. As a User, I can leave comments on blog articles and start a discussion.

 ### Site Admin

-14. As a Site Admin, I can add new products to the list so that customers can buy new products.
+16. As a Site Admin, I can add new products to the list so that users can see new products.
-15. As a Site Admin, I can edit or remove existing products so that the product catalogue stays accurate and up to date.
+17. As a Site Admin, I can edit or remove existing products so that the product catalogue stays accurate and up to date.
-16. As a Site Admin, I can manage product categories and brands so that products are organised for users.
+18. As a Site Admin, I can manage product categories and brands so that products are organised for users.
-17. As a Site Admin, I can view, approve, or remove user reviews so that product feedback remains appropriate.
+19. As a Site Admin, I can view, approve, or remove user reviews so that product feedback remains appropriate.
-18. As a Site Admin, I can view and manage customer orders so that I can process sales and handle issues.
+20. As a Site Admin, I can view and manage customer orders so that I can process sales and handle issues.
-19. As a Site Admin, I can access site analytics and reports so that I can monitor sales and user activity.
+21. As a Site Admin, I can access site analytics and reports so that I can monitor sales and user activity.
+22. As a Site Admin, I can add new blog posts to the list so that users can see new articles.
+23. As a Site Admin, I can edit blog posts to update articles for users.
+24. As a Site Admin, I can view, approve, or remove user comments so that blog post feedback remains appropriate.

 **Login Credential for testing:**
 Username: andrew